NIHR Academic Clinical Fellow (Paediatrics), University of Exeter

 Ravi is a Paediatric Specialist Trainee in the South West Peninsula Deanery where he combines his clinical training with his research interests.
 Ravi studied Physiology & Pharmacology as an undergraduate at King’s College London before commencing medical training at Guy’s, King’s College, and St. Thomas’ Hospitals Medical School.
 In 2011, he was awarded the London Pain Consortium Wellcome Trust MBPhD studentship, and completed his DPhil from the University of Oxford under the supervision of Professor Rebeccah Slater.
 Here, Ravi sought to gain a better understanding of the development of pain perception in the human nervous system and understand the potential long-term effects of early neonatal exposure to painful and stressful events.

 Clinically, Ravi aspires to work in paediatric and neonatal neurology, sleep and pain medicine.
 His long-term research goal is to identify methods of improving neurodevelopment outcomes in some of the smallest and most vulnerable of patients through minimising pain, stress, agitation, and anxiety.
-Currently, his interests lie in understanding how affective touch (medicated through C-Tactile fibres), between neonate and caregiver, can alleviate pain and discomfort and serve as a protective measure for positive neurdevelopmental outcomes.
+Currently, his interests lie in understanding how affective touch (mediated through C-Tactile fibres), between neonate and caregiver, can alleviate pain and discomfort and serve as a protective measure for positive neurdevelopmental outcomes.

 Matron, Exeter Neonatal Unit